estherkyx/tp/docs/DeveloperGuide.md

    1. Close the app, and open the `addressbook,json` file.
 Create missing/corrupted data by editing any data such that it no longer fits the valid format.
 Examples include:

-      1. Phone numbers being less than 3 digits
+      1. Phone numbers that are not 8 digits

       1. Emails containing a domain of less than 2 characters